youhanmo/DRFuzz/README.md

 ### Environment

-We conducted 20 experiments in `DRFuzz` of which the libraries are as described above.
+We conducted 20 experiments in `DRFuzz`.
+The basic running steps are presented as follows:

 **Step 0:** Please install the above runtime environment.

 **Step 1:** Clone this repository.
 Download the dataset and models from our Google-Drive.
-Save the code and unzip datasets and models to `/your/local/path/`, e.g. `/your/local/path/models` and `/your/local/path/dataset`.
+Save the code and unzip datasets and models to `/your/local/path/`, e.g., `/your/local/path/models` and `/your/local/path/dataset`.
-(`/your/local/path/` should be the absolute path on your server, e.g. `/home/user_xxx/`)
+(`/your/local/path/` should be the absolute path on your server, e.g., `/home/user_xxx/`)

 **Step 2:** Train yourself DCGAN models and save them to `/your/local/path/dcgan`.
 (Or you can use the one provided by us for reproductivity.)

-**Step 3:** Edit configuration files `/your/local/path/src/experiment_builder.py` and `/your/local/path/dcgan/DCGAN_utils.py` in order to set the dataset, model and DCGAN model path into `DRFuzz`
+**Step 3:** Edit configuration files `/your/local/path/src/experiment_builder.py` and `/your/local/path/dcgan/DCGAN_utils.py` in order to set the dataset, model, and DCGAN model path into `DRFuzz`

 ### Running DRFuzz